 If you’re anything like me, I preferably like to use décor in the Spring that can still be used for Summertime.
-It just takes a lot of time to decorate my whole house and after going overboard for Christmas (I had not one but TWO Christmas trees!), I wanted to spread out the time I spend decorating for the seasons (slow and steady wins the race).
+It just takes a lot of time to decorate my whole house and after going overboard decorating for Christmas every year, I wanted to spread out the time I spend decorating for the seasons (slow and steady wins the race).

 Although, I space out my seasonal décor you’ll see that it’s simply bright, fresh, and ready to radiate the good vibes of any of the warmer months!

-Here’s my tips and tricks to transform your décor and get your house summer ready!
+Here’s my tips and tricks to get your house summer ready!

 Citrus fruits are GOLD!

-The smell of them, their aesthetic, just everything about them give off that summer nostalgia we miss from our childhood.
-It’s refreshing to smell and refreshing to look at especially if you choose to opt for fake fruits like I did (I unfortunately was not blessed with the green thumb gene so I thrive on zero to low maintenance “plants”).
+The smell of them, their aesthetic… everything about them gives off that summer nostalgia that we miss from our childhood.
+It’s refreshing to smell and pleasing to the eye even if you choose to opt for fake fruits like I did (I unfortunately was not blessed with the green thumb gene so I thrive on zero to low maintenance “plants”).

-Some citrusy examples are lemons, oranges, limes, pineapples, etc. They’re bright, they add color, and what screams summer more than bright fruit seemingly blooming in your living room (a huge transformation from my frosted winter décor)!
+Some citrusy examples are lemons, oranges, limes, pineapples, etc. They’re bright, they add color, and what screams summer more than fruit seemingly blooming in the middle of your living room?
+Nothingggg.

-For some reason, I always associate lemons with a cold glass of lemonade on a hot summer day and food grilling on the barbeque (*heavy sigh*).
-I don’t know why but hey it works and instantly puts me into summer mode!
+For me, I always associate lemons with a cold glass of lemonade on a hot summer day and food grilling on the barbeque (*heavy sigh*).
+I don’t know why but the thought instantly puts me into summer mode!

 You already know what I’m going to say…transition to summer with TROPICAL PLANTS!!